-I have several foam rollers and muscle roller sticks scattered around my place, and they are perfect for doing some at-home mobility work, particularly when sitting on the couch or even when working from home at your desk (my go-to move at the desk is Tiger Tailing the outsides of my neck, traps, and even forearms).
+I have several foam rollers and muscle roller sticks scattered around my place (including a couple of vibrating foam rollers), and they are perfect for doing some at-home mobility work, particularly when sitting on the couch or even when working from home at your desk (my go-to move at the desk is Tiger Tailing the outsides of my neck, traps, and even forearms).

 The truth is, you can only workout as well as you are recovering, and the ubiquitous fluorescent foam roller is a key weapon in your rest and recovery protocol.

 The TriggerPoint Grid Foam Roller has been my go-to model from day one (although I have also flirted with the more bumpy Rumble Roller from time to time), and is available in a few different colors and lengths.